KrisztaT/bookswap/README.md

 At the project's start, user stories were gathered by speaking with Jozsef, who then organised and ranked these stories in a list.
 Our collaboration came into play during our planning meetings, where we jointly decided which tasks to tackle in each sprint.

+- Sprint 1:
+   -  Foundational structures for both the backend and frontend components.
+   -  Set up authentication mechanisms to ensure secure access.
+   -  User stories 1 to 3.
+   -  Both frontend and backend deployment, MongoAtlas setup.

+- Sprint 2:
+   -  User stories 4 to 7

+- Sprint 3:
+   - User stories 8 to 16

+- Sprint 4:
+   - Backend refactoring
+   - Testing of the system, including automated tests.
+   - client testing to validate system functionality.
+   - Address issues identified during testing and refined the solution.
+   - Change Rrequests 1-4

 After completing tasks, I received feedback during review sessions, which allowed me to make necessary changes and fixes based on the input received.

 We held short daily meetings to discuss my ongoing work progress, with Jozsef using Trello to monitor how things were advancing.
 The utilisation of Scrum principles is evident throughout this planning document as well, including the way we structured different levels of user stories, changes made during implementation, how trello was structured and used among others.